wavemaker/docs/docs/apis-and-services/apis/importing-apis/websockets.md

 - The Variable serves as the bridge between your app and the WebSocket server.
 - It supports operations like **opening/closing connections**, **sending messages**, and automatically reflects **incoming server messages** in its dataset.
-- Data received through the WebSocket connection can be bound directly to UI widgets such as charts, tables, or lists for real-time display.
+- Data received through the WebSocket connection can be bound directly to UI components such as charts, tables, or lists for real-time display.

 WebSocket Variables also include properties and event hooks that control behavior such as whether the connection opens automatically on page load or how new messages are added to the dataset.